pipekit/argo-workflows-ci-example/README.md

 It does not pretend to be a definitive example, but it aims to inspire.
 In order to make this a semi-usable example, we have cut a number of security corners.
 Please don't just blindly run this in production.

+# Sofware Versions Used:
+This example installs a number of software packages:

+- Argo CD ('Stable' version...
+2.2.4 at the time of writing)
+- Argo Workflows (3.3.6)
+- Ingress-Nginx (Helm Chart 4.1.2)
+- nfs-server-provisioner (Helm Chart 1.4.0)

+If you believe any to be out of date, a Pull Request is very welcome.

 ## Prerequisites
 ### Running Locally
 In order to run this locally, you will need [k3d](https://k3d.io/) installed, as well as kubectl.